Close Menu

 Traditional Bank Orders

 Placing an order through a bank can usually be done online through the bank’s website or at a branch.
 This method is often the easiest for people who want to combine financial services.
-Bank staff can help make sure the checks match internal processing rules to avoid rejects.
+Bank staff can help ensure checks match internal processing rules to avoid rejections.

 Online Retailer Processes

 Online stores ask you to enter your account and routing numbers into a safe form.
-You can choose a design, choose how many items you want, and choose how many security features you want.
+You can choose a design, the number of items, and the number of security features.
 Once submitted, most retailers verify the information and print checks in a few business days, with priority shipping available for an extra fee.

 Look for retailers that use SSL encryption, have clear privacy policies, and offer order tracking.
 Reviews from other customers about accuracy and timeliness are useful.
-Remember that most online vendors will need the exact MICR line format used by banks, so use the template provided to avoid formatting issues.
+Remember that most online vendors require the exact MICR line format used by banks, so use the provided template to avoid formatting issues.

 Custom Design Options

 Custom checks add personality—photos, artwork, or monograms—but often increase the price.
-For those wanting a unique look without a huge premium, choose a simple customization like a small logo or a muted background image.
+For those wanting a unique look without a huge premium, choose a simple customization, such as a small logo or a muted background image.
 Keep in mind that overly busy designs can interfere with check-scanning systems.

 Some printers offer design assistance or templates that keep customization tasteful and bank-friendly.
 If branding is important for a small business or freelancer, the extra cost might be justified.
 Otherwise, plain designs are the most budget-conscious and functional choice.